dapr/components-contrib/tests/certification/secretstores/hashicorp/vault/components/caFamily/README.md

 We use this certificate we generated to assist with the validation of `caPem`, `caCert`, `caPath`, `skipValidate` and `tlsServerName` flags.
 All of these refer to the same certificate.
 Testing `caPem` is a bit special in that it needs the certificate inlined in the component YAML file.

 A Makefile is included here in order to document and to ease re-generation of the certificate and keys.
 It will also re-generate the `caPem`-dependent component YAML, so one does not have to remember updating it whenever the certificate is updated or regenerated.
+As a matter of fact, our code does not ship with any of these certificates.
+Instead, this Makefile is invoked at the begging on `TestCaFamilyOfFields` test.

 # Misc. references